Azure/azure-sdk-for-python/sdk/purview/azure-purview-sharing/README.md

 #### Using Azure Active Directory

 This document demonstrates using [DefaultAzureCredential][default_cred_ref] to authenticate via Azure Active Directory.
-However, any of the credentials offered by the [Azure.Identity][azure_identity] will be accepted.
-See the [Azure.Identity][azure_identity] documentation for more information about other credentials.
+However, any of the credentials offered by the [azure_identity][azure_identity] will be accepted.
+See the [azure_identity][azure_identity] documentation for more information about other credentials.

 Once you have chosen and configured your credential, you can create instances of the `PurviewSharing`.